Charlton eye Man Utd shock despite club turmoil

 More than 9,000 fans will travel with League One Charlton for Tuesday's Carabao Cup quarter-final against Manchester United at Old Trafford.

-It is the club's biggest away following in memory and, according to those who know the club well, probably their largest travelling contingent ever outside of major finals and semi-finals.
+It is the club's biggest away following in over a decade and, according to those who know the club well, probably their largest travelling contingent for a midweek cup tie ever.

 Nevertheless, it should be a night to remember.